 But most importantly, it teaches you how rewarding it feels to give rather than to receive.
 The donation certificate and tax deduction are just bonuses.

-A new FBA requirement will roll out on April 24
+Heads-up: A new FBA requirement will roll out on April 24

 Ironically, Amazon FBA also sets requirements that sellers must fulfill.
 In a recent announcement on Seller Central, sellers will soon be required to provide a “delivery window” for more efficient inventory management.